By Dr. Gary L. Deel

 About the Author

 Dr. Gary Deel is a Faculty Director with the School of Business at American Public University.
 He holds a J.D. in Law and a Ph.D. in Hospitality/Business Management.
-Gary teaches human resources and employment law classes for American Public University, the University of Central Florida, Colorado State University and others.
+Gary teaches human resources and employment law classes for American Public University, the University of Central Florida, Colorado State University and elsewhere.